dmbarbour/glas/docs/GlasDesign.md

             return ct;
         }

-In the underlying model, an environment of variables is threaded from one statement to the next.
-Mutation of variables is modeled by statements returning an updated environment.
-This is similar to record update - we're actually returning a fresh environment with some differences.
+In the underlying model, the environment of lexical variables can be modeled as a record, threaded from one statement to the next with updates for mutable variables.
+The actual representation of the lexical environment is abstract.

-Glas uses `const` instead of `var` to declare constant variables.
-Constant variables forbid update.
-Programmers should be encouraged to use constants instead of vars where feasible, because it simplifies reasoning about code.

-Glas cannot directly share mutable variables.
-Glas deviates from conventional imperative programming mostly where sharing is a requirement, e.g. for aliasing, callbacks, sharing a log between threads.
-I'll return to sharing in a later section.
+Variable declarations may also use `let` for pattern-matching and constants.
+Use of constants where feasible is encouraged.
+Additionally, Glas supports reference variables and RAII pattern variables.

+However, unlike 'true' imperative languages, Glas cannot alias and share mutable variables.
+Sharing requires careful design in Glas, discussed in a later section.
+Not all imperative design patterns work in Glas.

 ## Transparent Futures

 The empty, open record `(...)` serves as an anonymous placeholder for a value.
 This placeholder may later be 'assigned' via unification.
 This pattern is historically called a [future](https://en.wikipedia.org/wiki/Futures_and_promises).
 In Glas, futures are transparent in the sense that any variable or data field may be a future without requiring a change in the reader's syntax (e.g. no `force` action).

 Glas will support futures.
 Programmers can declare variables like `var x;` as shorthand for `var x = (...);` or `vars x,y,z;` as shorthand for `var x = (...); var y = (...); var z = (...);`.
-We can write `x := 42` to explicitly unify `x` with `42`.
-Due to the underlying semantics, Glas can support partial unification via open records.
+We can write `x := 42` to explicitly unify `x` with `42`, distinct from updating `x` as a mutable variable.

+Due to the underlying semantics, Glas supports partial unification between open records.
 For example, `(x:6, ...)` and `(y:7, ...)` would unify as `(x:6, y:7, ...)`.
-However, constants such as `6` or `7` do not unify further, not even with themselves.
-Effectively, Glas has a single-assignment semantics for futures.
+However, constants such as `6` or `7` may not unify further.

-Static analysis with futures will leverage session types and linear types, and perhaps constraint satisfaction.
-There is a paper ["Transparent First-class Futures and Distributed Components" by Cansando et al.](https://www.sciencedirect.com/science/article/pii/S1571066109005180) that also seems relevant.
-Static analysis comes with a cost to expressiveness because there are many valid patterns that cannot easily be analyzed.
+Static analysis will prevent Glas programs from even trying.
+The challenge is providing a reasonable compromise between expressiveness, safety, and modularity.
+Session types, constraint satisfaction, and other techniques will be used to improve expressiveness.

 ## Pass-by-Reference Parameters

 Pass-by-reference parameters are convenient for abstract manipulation of mutable variables.
 As a trivial example, we could abstract `x = x + 1` to `increment(&x)`.
 Glas simulates pass-by-reference via in-out parameters and futures.

-Glas will effectively rewrite the `&x` expression to `{ const prev = x; x = (...); (in:prev_x, out:x) }`.
-That is, `&x` becomes an `(in:, out:)` pair where the previous value is `in:` and the future value assigned to `out:` is implicitly assigned to `x`.
+Glas will effectively rewrite the `&x` to an `(in:, out:)` pair with the `out:` parameter unifying with the future `x`.
+That is effectively `{ const prev = x; x = (...); (in:prev_x, out:x) }`.

-The receiver may explicitly use in-out parameters.
-However, Glas also supports `&x` in patterns.
+This is not abstract, just a lightweight syntactic sugar.
+Programmers may use an expression returning an in-out pair anywhere a reference is permitted.
+The receiving function may explicitly access the in-out pair:

         fn increment(x) { x.out := x.in + 1; }

+However, Glas also supports `&x` in patterns:

         fn increment(&x) { x = x + 1; }

-Glas also supports declared reference variables:

         ref x = &annoyingly_large_name;

-This will allow use of `x` as a regular variable, but when it's about to leave scope we'll assign the final value of `x` to the `out:` future.
-This can be used to improve concision, but it can also be used with arbitrary expressions returning `(in:, out:)` pairs.
+In these cases, the `out:` field is implicitly assigned just after the final update to the variable `x`.
+This assignment is injected by the compiler.
+`ref x = (in:(...), out:(...))`, or any expression returning an in-out pair.

+*Aside:* We can relate variable declarations through this reference pattern.
+For example, `var x = 0`, `ref x = (in:0, out:(...))`, and `let &x = (in:0, out:(...))` all have the same behavior.

+## Ambient Environment

+Imperative programs conventionally operate in an ambient environment with access to console, filesystem, network, etc..
+For programmers, this environment is convenient because there is no need to explicitly route access to the resources through the program.
+However, it can also be difficult to control.

+Glas simulates this ambient environment by implicit pass-by-reference parameter `env`.
+Every function will implicitly receive and return `env`.

+Exactly how this is used is left to developers, e.g. we could use `env.stack` for stack-based programming with `push`, `pop`, `dup`, `drop`.
+We could add `env.canvas` for turtle graphics.
+We could leverage channels to model access to console or network.

+Use of environment will be tracked in a function's type.
+A 'pure' expression can be typefully characterized as working universally in any environment.
+Thus, it is easy to typefully enforce purity or access to effects.
+Further, this environment can be directly controlled, as a whole value.

+However, unlike the conventional imperative environment, the Glas environment is linear, single-threaded.
+Sharing a console between multiple threads in Glas would require an explicit model to fork and merge interactions.

 ## Object-Oriented Programming